vokegpu/ekg-docs/model/header.md

 Vulkan, DirectX 11/12, system libraries, wayland-clients (compositors), and more others technologies implements the object-state descriptors.

-Now EKG must follow this way too, also as necessary for a better GPU-API(s) standard compatibility.
+Now EKG must follow this way too, also as necessary for a better between GPU-API(s) standard compatibility.
 EKG already implemented descriptors for samplers objects.
 Lets look better.

 ```c++